browserengineering/book/book/accessibility.md

             node.is_focused = True
 ```

-To draw an outline, we'll use `DrawOutline`.
-This will have to happen in
+Outline painting should happen in `paint_effects`, because it paints on top of
-`paint_effects`, because it paints on top of the painted subtree.
+the subtree.

 ``` {.python}
 class InputLayout: